-I commenced my ARC DECRA project titled “Forecasting ecosystem collapse and recovery by tracking networks of species” in the School of Life and Environmental Sciences at the University of Sydney in 2017.
-My research explores how to measure and track change in dynamic ecosystems, and I collaborate with the amazing Chris Dickman, Glenda Wardle and the Desert Ecology Research Group.
-I also have the privilege of working with some amazing practitioners from Bush Heritage Australia in central Australia – my fieldwork is on Cravens Peak and Ethabuka Reserves in the Simpson Desert, an amazing place to work!
+I was excited to start an Australian Research Council Discovery Early Career Researcher Award (DECRA) in 2017, titled “Forecasting ecosystem collapse and recovery by tracking networks of species” in the School of Life and Environmental Sciences at the University of Sydney.
+My research explored how to measure and track change in dynamic ecosystems, collaborating with the amazing Chris Dickman, Glenda Wardle and Desert Ecology Research Group.
+I had the privilege of working with some amazing practitioners from Bush Heritage Australia in central Australia on Wangkamadla country, an amazing place to work!

 Please contact me by email: